Learn how to prepare and lodge your BAS or IAS in QuickBooks Online.

 Monthly IAS can be completed using the same method as preparing your BAS.

-For example, if you need to catch up on Q4 BAS (April to June), and report monthly PAYGW and quarterly GST, the GST centre will show the April period as outstanding, with Prepare IAS as the button.
+For example, if you need to catch up on Q4 BAS (April to June), and report monthly PAYGW and quarterly GST, the GST page will show the April period as outstanding, with Prepare IAS as the button.

 After you lodge May IAS, QuickBooks will now show April through June as the period outstanding and Prepare BAS as the button.

 The BAS lodgement will include GST obligations for the full quarter, but only PAYGW obligations for June.
-Once you lodge your quarterly BAS, the GST centre will then show Prepare IAS for the month of July and so on.
+Once you lodge your quarterly BAS, the GST page will then show Prepare IAS for the month of July and so on.